Sourcing & Making

 Here, Now

-We go the extra mile to make everything in the British Isles.
+We go the extra mile to source and to make everything we can here in the British Isles.

-We make here for a host of reasons; we can make in small quantities and we can avoid shipping charges, customs delays and exchange rate variables.
+We source and make here for a host of reasons; we can source and make in small quantities and we can avoid shipping charges, customs delays and exchange rate variables.
 We can make our mistakes small and we can repair them fast.
 We can meet our makers, learn from them and work closely with them to make sure we are making the best coats we can.

 Beyond the practical considerations, there are human ones.
 Our hope is that in our small way, we can contribute to opportunities for our suppliers and makers.
 By helping to showcase their work, we hope to sustain and preserve the fantastic mills and skills and makers that we have here.

-We know that we must if current livelihoods are to survive and future generations are able to train with and succeed them.
-The cost of us not working with them is bigger than we might imagine.
+We know that we must do so now if current livelihoods are to survive and future generations are able to train with and succeed them.
+The cost of not doing so is bigger than we might imagine.

 Our makers are Musa Apparel in East London.
-It is thanks to the skilled hands and practiced eyes of Musa's makers, their well-oiled machines and sharpened shears, that our designs are brought to life.
+Thanks to the skilled hands and practiced eyes of Musa's makers, their well-oiled machines and sharpened shears, our designs are brought to life.

 The construction of our coats is intricate and their making requires careful handling and meticulous attention to detail.
 We offer our styles in a broad size range in an unusually extensive array of fabrics – often in different widths and with many different patterns, weights and handles.
 To make each coat, the pattern lay-out must be reconsidered, the weighting altered; customisations and size alterations carried through.